Go Ad-Free

 logoThe People's Perspective on Medicine

-One type of gum infection seems to put the immune system into overdrive and trigger the development of rheumatoid arthritis.
+A type of gum infection may put the immune system into overdrive and trigger autoantibodies and the development of rheumatoid arthritis.

 Periodontal disease has been associated with heart problems.
-Now investigators find that such gum infections may also be tied to the autoimmune condition rheumatoid arthritis.
+Investigators have also found that such gum infections may be tied to the autoimmune condition rheumatoid arthritis.
+In fact, there are several warning signs that appear long before the swollen joints and excruciating pain of this disease announce themselves.

-The study identified a type of bacteria, Aggregatibacter actinomycetemcomitans, that provokes the immune system into overreacting in both gum disease and severe arthritis.
+An earlier study identified a type of bacteria, Aggregatibacter actinomycetemcomitans, that provokes the immune system into overreacting in both gum disease and severe arthritis (Science Translational Medicine, Dec.
+14, 2016).
 Doctors have long suspected a link between RA and periodontal infections, but they had not identified the responsible germ.

 Protein Citrullination: